 3. Use a telephoto zoom lens

-4. Do not use flash
+4. Don’t use flash

-5. Foresee or plan ahead
+5. Make sure you plan ahead

 Table of contents

 - 5 Tips for Doing Candid Wedding Photography